 The Kamado has raised sides so that it can heat the Musui from the sides of the pot as well as the bottom.
 This helps food cook more evenly.

-COOKING NOTES FOR THE CREAMY VEGETABLE SOUP
+COOKING NOTES FOR CREAMY VEGETABLE SOUP

 PREPARING THE PRODUCE